Vast, barren and enigmatic: deserts are among some of our planet's most spectacular landscapes.Read more...

-Gobi Gurvansaikhan National Park - A view from our expert author
+Gobi Gurvansaikhan National Park

 This wildlife-rich park is the largest of Mongolia’s national parks and the second-largest protected area in Mongolia.